Multi-dimensional reflected BSDEs driven by $G$-Brownian motion with diagonal generators: Introduction

-and $\{-\int_{0}^{t}(Y_{s}-S_{s})dA_{s}\}_{t\in\lbrack0,T]}$ is a non-increasing $G$-martingale.
+such that $Y_{t}\geq S_{t}$ and $\{-\int_{0}^{t}(Y_{s}-S_{s})dA_{s}\}_{t\in\lbrack0,T]}$ is a non-increasing $G$-martingale.
 In fact, the non-decreasing process $A$ can be regarded as the discrepancy between the non-decreasing process aiming to push the solution $Y$ upward and the non-increasing $G$-martingale appearing in $G$-BSDEs.
-The reflected $G$-BSDEs with an upper obstacle and doubly reflected $G$-BSDEs have been studied in \cite{LP} and \cite{LS}, respectively.
+Due to the appearance of the non-increasing $G$-martingale, the process $A$ in the reflected $G$-BSDE with an upper obstacle is not monotone, which makes this kind of reflected $G$-BSDEs significantly different from the lower obstacle case.
+Applying a variant comparison theorem, Li and Peng \cite{lp} shows that the solution constructed by the penalization method is the maximal one.
+For the double obstacles case, i.e., the solution lies between two given processes, we may refer to the paper \cite{LS}.
+It should be pointed out that the first component $Y$ of reflected $G$-BSDEs in \cite{lp,LPSH,LS} is one-dimensional.

-The objective of this paper is to investigate the multi-dimensional reflected $G$-BSDEs, which means that the solution $Y$ is multi-dimensional.
-The main difficulty in the multi-dimensional case is that the linear combination of $G$-martingales is no longer a $G$-martingale, due to the nonlinearity of $G$-expectation.
-To overcome this problem, we need to assume that the generators are diagonal in $z$-term.
+The objective of this paper is to investigate the multi-dimensional reflected $G$-BSDEs.
+The main difficulty in the multi-dimensional case is that, due to the nonlinearity of $G$-expectation, the linear combination of $G$-martingales is no longer a $G$-martingale.
+To overcome this difficulty, we make use of a diagonal structure so that each component of the equation can be independently considered under appropriate circumstances.
 More precisely, let $x^{i}$ be the $i$-th component of a vector $x\in\mathbb{R}^{k}$, $i=1,\cdots,k$.
 The multi-dimensional reflected $G$-BSDE is of the following type: for $i=1,\cdots,k$,